energywebfoundation/iam-client-lib/docs/guides/asset.md

 In the context of EW-DOS, an Asset is a digital representation of a physical or virtual device on the Energy Web Chain.
 An Asset could represent, for example, a solar PV panel, a battery, an electric vehicle, or an IOT device.

-to read more about about Assets in EW-DOS, see our [documentation](https://energy-web-foundation.gitbook.io/energy-web/foundational-concepts/assets-in-ew-dos).
+To read more about about Assets in EW-DOS, see the [documentation](https://energy-web-foundation.gitbook.io/energy-web/foundational-concepts/assets-in-ew-dos).

 The IAM Client Library contains the high-level functions for managing (registering, fetching, transferring ownership, etc.) Assets and their corresponding data.